ibexa/documentation-user/docs/persona_paths/shop_manager.md

 In [[= product_name =]], it means that you must focus on many things, including the following responsibilities:

-- Create and maintain product information (descriptions, tech specifications, media, etc.)
+- Create and maintain product information (for example, descriptions, tech specifications, or media)
 - Maintain product pricing and shipping cost information
 - Manage shipping and payment methods
 - Manage and track orders